metal0/cf-zt-split-tunnels-easy-config/README.md

 ## Why not just use some weird obscure private IP space that doesn't obstruct anything else?

 For my personal use-case, where I selfhost a lot of resources on local devices, it makes it significantly easier to screw up my local network access if I just split tunnel large CIDR blocks such as `192.168.0.0/16`.
-While this is normally viable (and especially for folks with proper vnet setups and a proper private ip range for remote resources), I'd rather have only the very specific CIDRs I actually need tunneled.
+While this is normally viable (and especially for folks with proper vnet setups and a proper private ip range for remote resources which don't overlap with other standard residential network IP scapes), I'd rather have only the very specific CIDRs I actually need tunneled.

+And also, split tunneling such large CIDRs won't work at all because WARP ignores split tunnel route CIDRs entirely as long as they just so happen to include the gateway IP of the device's ethernet adapter (behavior which is undocumented to my knowledge), so i.e. if your gateway is `192.168.0.1`, the entire block of `192.168.0.0/16` won't be tunneled through warp even if configured as a split tunnel route.

+For this reason, to reduce the amount of these "collisions" between all sorts of network configurations, I'd rather have small CIDR blocks for the actual resources I need tunneled.

 ## How does this work?